tldr-pages/tldr/pages/common/autopep8.md

 `autopep8 {{path/to/file}} --max-line-length {{len}}`

-- Print the diff for the fixed source:
+- Format a file, displaying a diff of the changes:

 `autopep8 --diff {{path/to/file}}`